scottcolfer/scottcolfer.github.io/tarot.md

 ## Here's the deal

 We'll pull three cards in the main bit of the session.
 They'll provide prompts.
-I'll listen and guide you'll create a story to help you make sense of something going on in your life at the moment.
+I'll listen and guide you.
+You'll create a story that helps make sense of something going on in your life.

 ## Skills and training